Jittor/JNeRF/README.md

 ## The Team

 JNeRF is currently maintained by the [Tsinghua CSCG Group](https://cg.cs.tsinghua.edu.cn/).
-If you are also interested in JNeRF and want to improve it, Please join us!
+If you are also interested in JNeRF and want to improve it, please join us!

 ## Citation